sablier-labs/docs/docs/contracts/v2/guides/stream-management/03-cancel.md

 :::

-Canceling streams involves stopping the flow of assets before the stream's end time and returning the remaining funds to the sender.
-The amount that has already been streamed is transferred to the recipient.
+Canceling streams involves stopping the flow of assets before the stream's end time and refunding the remaining funds to the sender.
+However, the portion that has already been streamed is <ins>not</ins> automatically transferred - the recipient will need to withdraw it themselves later.

 There are two functions that can be used to cancel streams: